 - ¼ cup granulated sugar

 - 1 ¼ cups all-purpose flour

 - 1 teaspoon baking soda

-In a large bowl, add the flour, rolled oats, baking soda, salt, cinnamon and optional nutmeg.
+- In a large bowl, add the flour, baking soda, salt, cinnamon and nutmeg.
 Whisk to combine.

-Add the butter mixture to the large bowl and combine until a dough is formed.
-Dough will be slightly sticky & slightly crumbly.
-If dough is too crumbly, add 1-2 teaspoons of vegan milk to help it stick better.
-Don't overwork the dough.
+- Now add the sugar and butter mixture to the large bowl of dry ingredients.
+Using a spatula, mix together until just combined and a dough is formed.
+Don't over mix.
+The dough will be slightly sticky and thick.
+If the dough is crumbly, add 1-2 tablespoons of vegan milk or water to help it stick.

 - Gently fold in the oats, chocolate chips, and raisins.
 I recommend chilling the dough for 15-20 minutes before continuing.
 If you chill longer than 30 minutes, let the dough sit out for 10 minutes before beginning.

 - Roll dough into 1 ½ inch balls, (about 1.5 tablespoons) and place onto baking sheet about 2 inches apart.
 You can also use a Cookie Scoop.
 Slightly press them down, using a spoon or your hands.
 Place the remaining dough in the fridge until you're ready to make the 2nd batch.